cyrilvincent/shazim/README.md

 How it works
 -------
 For the deep learning part I use a pre-trained Deep Learning model call MobileNet because it's the speedest.
-I do a transfert learning and I take only the convolutional network with a flatten layer (without the MLP) with tensorflow.hub feature vector.
+I do a transfert learning and I take only the convolutional network with a flatten layer (without the MLP).
+Tensorflow Hub simplify all of the with a pre-trained and configured model: Feature Vector v4.
-I do a inference and take the flatten layer result, I obtain a 1280 vector of double : it's the hash.
+I do a inference and take the flatten layer result, I obtain a 1792 vector of double : it's the hash.
 I compute the cosine distance between two hash to determine the dfv score.
 I do not use VGG16 or Inception or ResNet because they are to slow.

 For the linear algebra part I use ImageHash to hash images.
 To compute ah I use average_hash.
-Average hash is very simple and quick: it reduce the image to 8x8 with average points To compute dh I use difference_hash.
+Average hash is very simple and quick: it reduce the image to 8x8 with average points.
+To compute dh I use difference_hash.
 Dh is like perceptual_hash which reduce the image to 8x8 in spectral domain with a Discret Cosine Transform (DCT) but with gradients.
-I use only dh because is more effective the ph
+I use only dh because is more effective the ph.
 I compute the hamming distance between two hashes to determine dah and ddh score.
-I do not use wavelet_hash because it to slow
+I do not use wavelet_hash because it to slow.

 Then I ponderates each scores by the weights [1.0,1.0,2.0] repectively for dah, ddh and dfv The default thresold is 0.75